UniversalDependencies/UD_Greek-GUD/README.md

 ## References

 * Prokopis Prokopidis and Haris Papageorgiou.
 Experiments for Dependency Parsing of Greek.
 In Proceedings of the First Joint Workshop on Statistical Parsing of Morphologically Rich Languages and Syntactic Analysis of Non-Canonical Languages, pages 89 -96, Dublin, Ireland, August 2014.
+* Stella Markantonatou, Vivian Stamou, Stavros Bompolas, Katerina Anastasopoulou, Irianna Linardaki Vasileiadi, Konstantinos Diamantopoulos, Yannis Kazos, and Antonios Anastasopoulos.
+2025.
+VMWE identification with models trained on GUD (a UDv.2 treebank of Standard Modern Greek).
+In Proceedings of the 21st Workshop on Multiword Expressions (MWE 2025), pages 14–20, Albuquerque, New Mexico, U.S.A..
+Association for Computational Linguistics.

 # Changelog